 Students must maintain a cumulative GPA at or above 2.0.
-This minimum GPA calculation is specific to financial aid calculations and uses grades for all attempted hours except grades of WE and IE. Note: The minimum GPA for financial aid calculations should not be confused with the minimum GPA required for graduation (see PCC Policy 6.12 Grading System - Curriculum).
+This minimum GPA calculation is specific to financial aid calculations and uses grades for all attempted hours except grades of EI, EW, WE and IE. Note: The minimum GPA for financial aid calculations should not be confused with the minimum GPA required for graduation For additional guidance, refer to PCC Policy 6.12 Grading System - Curriculum.